b3838438org/TermuxPRoot/docs/install.md

 ![Linux on Android](https://s1.postimg.org/1aeg5aatvj/Screenshot_2017-10-18-06-09-29-831_com.termux.png)

-This setup script will attempt to set Arch Linux up in your Termux.
-When successfully completed, you will be at a bash prompt in [Arch Linux](https://archlinuxarm.org) in [Termux](https://wiki.termux.com/) using an Android smartphone, tablet or a Chromebook.
+This setup script will attempt to set Linux up in your Termux.
+When successfully completed, you will be at a bash prompt in Linux in [Termux](https://wiki.termux.com/) using an Android smartphone, tablet or a Chromebook.

 [![Community at Termux](https://termux.com/favicon.ico)](https://wiki.termux.com/wiki/Community)